spinkube/skips/proposals/00x-skips/README.md

 ### Third-party content

-We want to welcome third-party documentation.
+We welcome documentation contributed and maintained by the broader open source community.
 When including documentation maintained by someone other than the SpinKube maintainers, a notice should be included.
 For example:

 > Members of the community have contributed X to SpinKube.
 It has been tested by SpinKube
 > maintainers and is maintained by the community.
 It is generally kept up to date.